home-assistant/home-assistant.io/source/_integrations/influxdb.markdown

 {% configuration %}
 api_version:
   type: string
   description: API version to use.
-Valid values are `1` or `2`
+Valid values are `1` or `2`.
   default: "1"
 ssl:
   type: boolean
-  description: Use HTTPS instead of HTTP to connect. **2.xx - Defaults to `true` for 2.xx, not `false`.**
+  description: Use HTTPS instead of HTTP to connect.
+2.xx - Defaults to `true` for 2.xx, not `false`.
   required: false
   default: false
 host:
   type: string
-  description: IP address or domain of your database host, e.g., 192.168.1.10. **2.xx - Defaults to 'us-west-2-1.aws.cloud2.influxdata.com' for 2.xx, not 'localhost'.**
+  description: IP address or domain of your database host, e.g., 192.168.1.10.
+2.xx - Defaults to 'us-west-2-1.aws.cloud2.influxdata.com' for 2.xx, not 'localhost'.
   required: false
   default: localhost
 port:
   type: integer
-  description: Port to use. **2.xx - No default port for 2.xx, not 8086.**
+  description: Port to use.
+2.xx - No default port for 2.xx, not 8086.
   required: false
   default: 8086
 path: